lambrospetrou/lambrospetrou.github.io/src/_posts/2025-08-17-investing-leveraged-qqq-macd.md

 ## Changelog

+- 2025-11-14: Fixed the TQQQ with QQQ signal screenshot, incorrectly showing QQQ3.
 - 2025-08-19: Minor edits and new section on EQQQ vs NDX.
 Fixed the 200D-SMA crossover screenshot.
 - 2025-08-18: Initial public post.
 - 2025-08-17: Initial draft, not publicly listed.